 - Gap analysis between the old format and new CTD format

-- Dossier harmonization and master dossier preparation based on CTD in enabling companies to address the need for reusability of the dossiers for other markets in Africa outside South Africa
+- Dossier harmonization and master dossier preparation based on CTD in enabling companies to address the need for reusability of the dossiers for other markets in and outside South Africa

 - Provide a cost effective phased approach in meeting CTD mandate based on the number of product registrations and product registration priorities